-A second way to do it puts only one foot of the pole in cement and leaves 11 feet above ground.
-That requires having a structural engineer and a contractor.
-You select them and they do the work.
-The structural engineer draws the plans for the cement block that would be poured underground.
-Then that is sent to a few contractors who quote on doing everything else for you – digging the hole, pouring the cement, lifting the peace pole into place, and then pouring the final cement around it.
+A second installation option puts only one foot of the pole in cement and leaves 11 feet above ground.
+That requires a local structural engineer and a contractor.
+You select the structural engineer (I can help you find one) and who draws the plans for the cement block that would be poured underground.
+That is sent to a few contractors who quote on doing everything else for you – digging the hole, pouring the cement, lifting the peace pole into place, and then pouring the final cement around it.
 You should allow four or five months for that process.
-It can be done in two, but sometimes the best quoters have other jobs concurrently and need time.
+It can be done in two, but sometimes the best contractors have other jobs concurrently and need time.

 The granite peace pole garden is in Beech Acres Park in Cincinnati, Ohio.
 It cost $65,000 with the landscaping and monoliths and the several winding walkways providing different paths leading to peace.